-Similarly to Zheng & Kruse (1998, 2003), we found variability consistent with a 13-14 year cycle in both recruitment and total adult population size, which is approximately double the mean generation time (2T) of female Tanner crabs in this region.
-Interestingly though, this cycle seems to have broken down in the years after 2005, suggesting a change in recruitment mechanisms.

-Cyclical patterns of recruitment are not uncommon among brachyuran crabs.
-For instance, abundance of age 0+ snow crabs (Chionoecetes opilio) fluctuated periodically with stronger year-classes recurring approximately every 7 yr in the EBS (Ernst et al. 2012, Burgos et al. 2013) and 8 yr in the northwest Gulf of St. Lawrence in eastern Canada (Sainte-Marie et al. 1996, Émond et al. 2015).
-This cycle length is equivalent to the time interval between a female crab’s conception (zygote) and her terminal molt and first spawning, i.e., one mean generation time (1T).
-On the other hand, along the US west coast, Dungeness crab (Cancer magister) tend to cycle with a period of 10 yr, corresponding to 2T for this species (Botsford and Hobbs 1995).

-Cyclical recruitment patterns equal to 1T, such as the case for snow crab, may arise from a phenomenon termed “cohort resonance” (Burgos et al. 2013, Émond et al. 2015), typical of some semelparous populations (e.g., Pacific salmon, Oncorhynchus sp., Worden et al, 2010) whereby cohorts interact with each other (e.g., through cannibalism and/or intraspecific competition), and their interactions with the environment and fishing pressure (Bjørnstad et al. 2004, Botsford et al. 2014).
-For such species, lifetime reproduction decreases, and recruitment variability increases, with increased levels of fishing (Botsford et al., 2011).
-Moreover, these changes in variability are tied to sensitivity to fluctuations in the ocean environments at generational frequencies (tied to species life history), and changes in low frequency variations independent of life history (Botsford et al, 2011, 2014).
-Snow crab populations in the EBS and northwest Gulf of St. Lawrence are considered quasi-semelparous as primiparous females (first time spawners) contribute the most to recruitment in both areas (Émond et al. 2015).

-However, cycles with a period of 2T, as described for Dungeness crab and as we describe here for Tanner crab, may arise primarily through over-compensatory density dependence (Botsford et al. 2014).
-Such density-dependent effects may result from several mechanisms.
+Over-compensatory density-dependent effects, as are observed in our S-R results may arise through several processes (Botsford et al. 2014).
+Intercohort/intrqacohort competition and cannibalism have been proposed as drivers of recruitment in the congener snow crab (Caddy et al. 2005, Émond et al. 2015).
 Synchronized release of larvae by dense aggregations of female crab may create dense patches of first-feeding zoeae that compete for prey (Stevens et al. 1994).
 Although there are no direct observations of this behavior in the EBS, as there are for the Gulf of Alaska (Stevens et al. 1994), high-density stations encountered during bottom trawl surveys are consistent with this behavior.
 It is thus reasonable to expect that in the relatively sluggish currents over the EBS continental shelf, larvae may maintain dense aggregations (Stabeno et al. 2001).
 To successfully feed, larval Tanner crab require high densities of copepods, potentially exceeding the mean concentration typically experienced in much of the natural environment (Paul et al. 1979, Incze & Paul 1983).
 In years of high reproductive output, we can speculate that zoeae in dense aggregations may thus experience increased mortality rates due to starvation as they deplete the local copepod population through feeding (Paul et al. 1979).
-The positive relationships observed between recruitment and both SST and the PDO are consistent with this hypothesis, as these mechanisms are expected to improve copepod production as their values increase (Hunt et al. 2002, Hunt and Stabeno 2002, Hunt et al. 2022).
+The positive relationships observed in environmental indices that are likely to impact copepod productivity, particularly the PDO are consistent with this hypothesis, as these mechanisms are expected to improve copepod production as their values increase (Hunt et al. 2002, Hunt & Stabeno 2002, Hunt et al. 2022).
+Contrary to this, we found early summer SST to not be an important explanatory variable, suggesting that any temperature-effect may be more nuanced than expected.

+Cannibalism, particularly between cohorts may also play an important role generating a density-dependent relationship, and has been proposed or observed to be a significant recruitment mechanism in many crab species, including the congener snow crab, where younger (age 0-4) juvenile crab are the most fed-upon (Dutil et al. 1997, Lovrich & Sainte-Marie 1997, Moksnes et al. 1997, 1998, Caddy et al. 2005).
+Unfortunately, only very limited work has been done examining cannibalism in Tanner crab, though the work that has been done suggests that it may be significant, with conspecifics being found to comprises ~11% of stomach contents by weight in crab sampled near Kodiak Island (Jewett & Feder 1983).